unicode-org/message-format-wg/spec/registry.md

 (both **standard** and **optional**) defined for that _option_.
 Accepting a _function_ or its _options_ does not mean that a particular output is produced.
+Implementations MAY emit an _Unsupported Operation_ error for _options_
+or _option_ values that they cannot support.

 _Functions_ can define _options_.
 An _option_ can be **standard** or **optional**.